gromacs/gromacs/docs/dev-manual/gmxtree.md

    checked style
  * Generating dependency graphs between modules and for files within modules

-The checks are run as part of a single `doc-check` target, but are described in separate sections below.
-In addition to printing the issues to `stderr`, the script also writes them into `docs/doxygen/doxygen-check.log` for later inspection.
+The checks are run as part of a single `check-source` target, but are described in separate sections below.
+In addition to printing the issues to `stderr`, the script also writes them into `docs/doxygen/check-source.log` for later inspection.
 Jenkins runs the checks as part of the Documentation job, and the build is marked unstable if any issues are found.